 There are some more things that increase architecture complexity:

 - Microservices are complicated to run.
 The more microservices we build within an app, the more difficult it is to run them, and the more programmers a company needs to do it.
 However, famous companies pay enough attention to this question and have no problems.
 A big amount of microservices is normal for large businesses and prospective startups.
 For example, Netflix uses over 1000 microservices, and Monzo Bank—over 1600.

 - With microservices database schema partitioning is necessary.
 In the monolith, all data is stored in one scheme.
 Microservice architecture implies that each module has its own database, and the exceptional set of tables that it needs.
 Besides, a programmer has to carefully control their proper communication.
 For example, during a transaction.

-- Testing microservice architecture can be challenging.
+- Testing can be challenging.
 To test an app with a monolithic architecture, it’s enough to open the monolith and run the integration test.
 When we have a microservice architecture, programmers or QA have to raise each microservice, check whether it communicates with each other, and only then run the test.

 - Split-brain (network partition) situations are probable.
 It means that a failure in the network caused the nodes to split into two different networks.
 As a result, request processing is broken, and data—inconsistent.
 There is no such problem in monoliths, but it appears in microservices.